 Several maneuvers are utilized to counter the pro-inflammatory phase.
 The first is that patients are placed on steroids, called Medrol dose pack, for five days immediately following surgery to block the pro-inflammatory phase that is responsible for attracting fibroblasts.

 In addition, patients are placed on Accolate medication that counters the formation of scar tissue and was initially advocated to counter capsular contracture that occurs in breast implant augmentation cases.

 More aggressive measures are taken postoperatively starting as early as two weeks following surgery with the use of radiofrequency administered to break down collagen deposition that results in scar tissue buildup.

 Topical radiofrequency is applied at ½ strength at two weeks and then ¾ dose at three weeks, and finally full dose at 4 weeks.
 Avoiding skin irregularities following high definition body contouring Finally,

 In summary, avoiding skin irregularities following high definition body contouring requires a multi-modality effort.
 The most effective technique to counter the unwanted operated look is your surgical design that addresses skin redundancy either with scar-less, minimally invasive Renuvion skin tightening tool or a more aggressive excision of skin, mini tucking procedure, that is done simultaneously with liposuction.

 The second measure utilizes taking anti-inflammatory measures to counter the pro-inflammatory phase of healing using the Medrol dose pack and Accolate.

 The final effort requires the use of postoperative modalities that will help break down any undue collagen laid down that will create scar tissue.
 When all of the measures are taken, then successful contouring can be achieved without the effects of an operated look.

-Please see this 46 year old female who demonstrated fibrotic operated look at two months but which resolved at the six month mark.
+Please see this 46-year-old female who demonstrated a fibrotic operated look at two months but which resolved at the six-month mark.